driesvints/vat-calculator/README.md

 <form method="post" id="payment-form" data-amount="2499">
 ```

 Next up, you need a dropdown to let your users select their billing country.
-This select field needs the `data-vat="country"` attribute, so that the VAT Calculator JS knows, where to look for country codes.
+This select field needs the `data-vat="country"` attribute, so that the VatCalculator JS knows, where to look for country codes.

 Since there are also quite a few VAT rate exceptions for specific regions or cities, it is highly recommended to add an input field to collect postal codes.
 This field needs a `data-vat="postal-code"` attribute.